Village of the Missing

-Village of the Missing is a Canadian documentary film, directed by Michael Del Monte and released in 2019.
+Village of the Missing is a 2019 Canadian documentary film, directed by Michael Del Monte.
 An examination of the 2010–2017 Toronto serial homicides by Bruce McArthur in Toronto's Church and Wellesley gay village, the film premiered on March 22, 2019 as an episode of the CBC Television documentary series CBC Docs POV.

 The film was nominated for the Donald Brittain Award at the 8th Canadian Screen Awards.